aiola-lab/aiola-nodejs-sdk/examples/1_transcript_events_example/README.md

 async function main() {

-// Define the SDK configuration
-    const config: StreamingConfig = {
+// Define the SDK configuration const config: StreamingConfig = {
         endpoint: `<endpoint>`,  // The URL of the Aiola server
-        authType: "x-api-key",  // Supported authentication for the API
+        authType: "Bearer",  // Supported authentication for the API
         authCredentials: {
-        api_key: `<your_api_key_here>` // API key, obtained upon registration with Aiola },
+        token: `<your_bearer_token_here>` // Bearer Token key, obtained upon registration with Aiola },
         flowId: `<flow_id_here>`, // One of the IDs from the flows created for the user
         namespace: '/events', // Namespace for subscription: /transcript (for transcription) or /events (for transcription + LLM solution)
-        transports: ['polling'], // Communication method: ['websocket'] for L4 or ['polling'] for L7
+        transports: 'polling', // Communication method: 'websocket' for L4 or 'polling' for L7
         executionId: '1', // Unique identifier to trace execution
         langCode: 'en_US', // Language code for transcription
         timeZone: 'UTC', // Time zone for timestamp alignment